atlassistant/pytlas/docs/index.rst

 Its goal is to make easy to **map natural language sentences** to **python function handlers**.
-It also manages a conversation with the help of a finite state machine to enable back and forth communications.
+It also manages a conversation with the help of a finite state machine to enable back and forth communications between a user and its agent.

 Ever wanted to develop your own Alexa, Siri or Google Assistant and host it yourself?
 This is possible!